sergos/tarantool/changelogs/unreleased/gh-6043-fiber-wakeup-self.md

 ## bugfix/core

 * **[Breaking change]** `fiber.wakeup()` in Lua and `fiber_wakeup()` in C became NOP on the currently running fiber.

-Previously they allowed to "ignore" the next yield or sleep leading to unexpected spurious wakeups.
+  Previously they allowed to "ignore" the next yield or sleep, leading to unexpected spurious wakeups.
 Could lead to a crash (in debug build) or undefined behaviour (in release build) if called right before `fiber.create()` in Lua or `fiber_start()` in C (gh-6043).

-  There was a single usecase for that - reschedule in the same event loop iteration which is not the same as `fiber.sleep(0)` in Lua and `fiber_sleep(0)` in C. Could be done in C like that:
+  There was a single usecase for that — reschedule in the same event loop iteration which is not the same as `fiber.sleep(0)` in Lua and `fiber_sleep(0)` in C. Could be done in C like that:
   ```C